hapi-server/data-specification/README.md

 This endpoint describes relevant implementation capabilities for this server.
 Currently, the only possible variability from server to server is the list of output formats that are supported.

 A server must support `csv` output format, but `binary` output format and `json` output may optionally be supported.
 Servers may support custom output formats, which would be advertised here.
+All custom formats listed by a server must begin with the string `x_` to indicate that they are custom formats and avoid collisions with possible future additions to the specificaiton.

 **Sample Invocation**
 ```